 Hi, I’m Nicole.
 I’m the blogger behind Where the Heart Is.
 First, a little about myself.
 I live in Maryland with my husband and 4 children, ages 9, 8, 5, and 2.
 We also have Lucy, our fiercely terrifying, 20 pound Boston Terrier who protects our home from some ubiquitous danger only she can see.

 In addition to this blog, I run a freelance writing, editing, and marketing business.
-My work has appeared on the Huffington Post, Red Tricycle, and many other blogs and websites.
+My work has appeared in Today’s Parent, Crixeo, Chesapeake Family LIFE, the Baltimore Sun, and many blogs and websites.
 I write parenting and lifestyle articles for magazines and newspapers.
 For businesses and nonprofits, I write marketing materials, white papers, newsletters, email campaigns, success stories, and anything else that might help my clients grow their lists, advance their missions, and bring in money.

 If you are interested in growing your nonprofit donor base, or increasing your business revenue, check out my business page, or read some of my industry how-to articles here: